dch/glazier/README.md

 ## Build Spidermonkey JavaScript 1.8.5

 Spidermonkey needs to be compiled with the Mozilla Build chain.
-Fetch the latest version from https://wiki.mozilla.org/MozillaBuild and install to c:\mozilla-build.
 To build it with VS2013 requires a few patches.

 Start by launching a fresh `SDK prompt`.